tombatossals/angular-openlayers-directive/CONTRIBUTING.md

 * **grunt test**.
 Executes the karma unitary tests and the protractor e2e tests, reporting the actual state of the project.
 * **grunt test:unit**.
 Executes only the karma unitary tests.
 * **grunt test:e2e**.
 Executes only the protractor e2e tests.
 * **grunt coverage**.
-Generates a "coverage" folder with an [istanbul](https://github.com/gotwarlost/istanbul) report of wich part of the code is covered by the actual tests.
+Generates a "coverage" folder with an [istanbul](https://github.com/gotwarlost/istanbul) report of which part of the code is covered by the actual tests.
 * **grunt**.
 The default task watches for project files changes and when a change is detected, tries to build the library file passing the jshint filter and the tests.
 Let's see an example:

 ```